rashmirrajashekara/docs/docs/product-guides/Foundational & Workload Security/65 Cloud Platform Integration.md

 If a worker was previously considered tainted and the untrusted state is resolved, the Intel® SecL CRDs will remove the tainted flag and the worker will be able to launch pods again.

+???+ note
-Important: the taint rules can potentially result in all available worker nodes becoming tainted, due to a mass-reboot, a mistake with Flavor configuration, etc.  This is especially relevant for small proof-of-concept deployments that may only use a limited number of worker nodes.
-Tainted worker nodes will be evacuate any Intel SecL services
+    Important: The taint rules can potentially result in all available worker nodes becoming tainted due to a mass-reboot, a mistake with Flavor configuration, etc.  This is especially relevant for small proof-of-concept deployments that may only use a limited number of worker nodes.
+Tainted worker nodes will be evacuate any Intel SecL services, which prevents ISecL from being used to remediate the issue.
+It is strongly recommended to set taint tolerations for each of the Intel SecL management plane services such that they can still run on tainted workers to prevent such a situation.
+These settings are not required if the taint options are set to "false" (default).

 The following taints are used by the Intel SecL extension controller: